Native Americans and reservation inequality: Sexual assault and Native women

 According to the National Violence Against Women Survey, 34% of American Indian and Alaskan Native women have suffered from rape or attempted rape within their lifetimes.
 This is greater than the 18% of white women, 19% of African American women and 7% of Asian and Pacific Islander women that completed the survey.
 In South Dakota, only 10% of the population is Native American but Native women make up 40% of all sexual assault cases in the state.
 Similarly, Alaska Natives make up only 15% of the population but represent 61% of victims of reported sexual assault cases.

 While nationwide most sexual offenses are intra-racial or between members of the same race, the sexual offenses against Native American women and Alaskan Native women are more often committed by white offenders.
+Between 1992 and 2005, 57% of reported rapes and sexual assaults against Native American women were committed by white offenders, 10% by African American offenders, and 33% by Native American and Asian American offenders.
 Between 1992 and 2002, 86% of Native American victims of sexual assault described the perpetrator as non-Indian.